Siuumanth/MARVEL/Level-2-/level2.md

 I then went deeper, to create a whole EC2 infrastructure that included:

-1. `Virtual Private Network (VPC):` to create a secure network for my application.
+1. `Virtual Private Network (VPC):` as a secure network for my application.
-2. `Internet Gateway`: to allow my VPC to send and receive traffic from the internet.
+2. `Internet Gateway`: to allow my VPC to send and receive internet traffic.
 3. `Custom route table:` to control how traffic flows within the VPC.
 4. `Subnet` which we will use.
 5. `Association of subnet to our table`
 6. `Security group`: for a firewall and to allow specific ports, 22-SSH, 80-HTTP and 443-HTTPS for connections.
 7. `Network Interface`: to create a Virtual Network Adapter.
 8. `Elastic IP`: to make sure the public IP remains same even after restart.
-9. `EC2 instance`: where I attached it to the `network interface` and wrote a script to install recent dependencies and Apache.
+9. `EC2 instance`: I attached it to the `network interface` and wrote a script to install dependencies.

 ![](https://github.com/Siuumanth/MARVEL/blob/main/Level-2-/images/4-code.png?raw=true)
 [Full code](https://github.com/Siuumanth/MARVEL/blob/main/Level-2-/Terraform/main.tf)